 Strength and Conditioning Minor

-The Strength and Conditioning minor is a common minor for health and wellness and physical education students.
+The Strength and Conditioning minor is a common minor for health and wellness, sports and exercise health care, sport pedagogy and physical education students.
 The minor provides students with preparation for the fields of strength and conditioning, wellness, and for related graduate work.
 It also helps students prepare for specialty certifications through the National Strength and Conditioning Association, the American College of Sports Medicine and the National Academy of Sports Medicine.
 Strength and conditioning courses have specific pre-requisites, which are stated in the course descriptions.

 Admission to the Strength and Conditioning minor is competitive due to a limited number of student slots available and is based on skills and knowledge competencies acquired in BIO 114 and lab, BIO 115 and lab, and KIN 235.
 Each course must be completed with a grade of C (2.0) or higher.
 The applicant must attain a minimum C (2.0) cumulative GPA in these five courses and an overall college GPA of C (2.0) or higher.
 Majors from other departments are eligible for selection by meeting the above requirements.
 Students interested in the Strength and Conditioning minor at Canisius College must complete a Change of Major/Minor form.
 Application for the minor must be completed following enrollment in KIN 235.